This post will show you how to make DIY wood signs, along with share ideas for different DIY wood signs that you can make for your own home!

 I’ve talked a lot about our experience going to the Haven conference last month and how much of a game-changer it was for Corey and I. I can’t believe we waited this long to go, and you can rest assured we never plan to miss another one again!
 It was a great way to meet new people and connect with brands (there are so many fun projects coming up in the next couple of months thanks to the contacts we met there!) and the swag was out of this world.
 Of course, when you go to a conference like that you come home with your head completely bubbling with ideas and thoughts and you don’t have nearly enough time to actually accomplish everything you want to do.
 All of the amazing stuff we brought home has pretty much just sat in the workshop so far waiting for me to do something with it!

 So, when a few of my new friends from Haven decided to start a challenge to see what we could all do with the swag that we got while we were there, I was all in.
-I’ve got lots of plans for various things that we got, but this little sign that Corey made at Jen Woodhouse‘s make & take class on decorative cutting has been calling my name since the day we got home.
+I’ve got lots of plans for various things that we got, but this little sign that Corey made one of the make & take classes on decorative cutting has been calling my name since the day we got home.

 I can’t even stand how much I love this thing.